Itish2003/local_rag/README.md

 - **Go Backend**: A robust backend powered by Go, providing a RESTful API for ingesting notes, querying the RAG pipeline, and managing documents.
 - **React Frontend**: An intuitive user interface built with React and Material-UI, allowing for easy interaction with the backend services.
+- **Obsidian Plugin**: A plugin for Obsidian that provides a chat interface to interact with your notes, query the RAG pipeline, and insert generated content directly into your editor.
 - **Retrieval-Augmented Generation (RAG)**: Leverages the power of RAG to provide context-aware answers by retrieving relevant documents from a vector store before generating a response.
 - **Local Embeddings with Ollama**: Generates text embeddings locally using Ollama and the `nomic-embed-text` model, ensuring data privacy and reducing reliance on external services.
 - **Vector Storage with ChromaDB**: Uses ChromaDB for efficient storage and retrieval of document embeddings.